Bylaws

 (3) Normally, the award will not be shared except in highly unusual cases, such as independent discoveries or joint work where the contributions of the co-workers are essentially equal.
 If more than one person is selected as a recipient in any one year, each will receive a certificate as described below.

 1. Other Award Procedures.
-All awards other than the G. K. Gilbert Award shall be administered in accordance with the guidelines established for each award as stated on the division’s official Society website (http://www.geosociety.org/pgd/), and in accordance with the bylaws of the Society.
+All awards other than the G. K. Gilbert Award shall be administered in accordance with the guidelines established for each award as stated on the PGD’s official Society website (http://www.geosociety.org/pgd/), and in accordance with the bylaws of the Society.
 It is the responsibility of the management board to ensure that deadlines for each award are established and that the correct procedures are followed for the nomination of candidates, establishment of the appropriate awards committee, and selection and notification of an awardee or awardees.

 ARTICLE VI